 Finishing Options Other Than A Shoulder Lock

 The BJJ Omoplata is definitely a devastating submission hold.
-However, it is much more valuable as an attacking position that it is a submission, Just think about it.
+However, it is much more valuable as an attacking position than it is a submission, Just think about it.
 Which other position helps you get a variety of different submissions and sweeps without even having to move?
-Moreover, the entire time you have your opponent pinned and you can completely control which direction they move toward.
+Moreover, the entire time you have your opponent pinned you can completely control which direction they move toward.

 To that extent, options today are going to cover a sweep from the Omoplta position, a toe hold, a particularly brutal choke, and even one Shoulder lock finish that’s slightly different from the original.